WTDY-FM: 2015-2017: Top 40

 During and after the trade, rumors abounded online that CBS would flip the station to all-news, this time as a simulcast of KYW.
 This was partially due to WRDW-FM's continued low ratings; in the February 2015 Philadelphia PPM ratings report, WRDW-FM held a 2.4 share of the market, as compared to direct competitor WIOQ's 4.1 share.
-In the spring of 2015, CBS registered domain names towards a possible rebranding as "96.5 AMP Radio," joining similar stations in New York, Detroit, Boston, Orlando and Los Angeles with the "AMP" name.
+In the spring of 2015, CBS registered domain names towards a possible rebranding as "96.5 AMP Radio", joining similar stations in New York, Detroit, Boston, Orlando and Los Angeles with the "AMP" name.
 On April 5, 2015, WRDW-FM began running without airstaff and promoting a significant change using the hashtag #965Friday5PM to come at 5 p.m. on April 10.
 At that time, after playing "Motownphilly" by Boyz II Men, the rebrand to "AMP Radio" took place.
 The first song on "AMP" was "Get Low" by Dillon Francis and DJ Snake.
 The changeover also resulted in morning host Chunky and afternoon host/program director Buster being released.
 On April 20, 2015, WRDW-FM changed its call sign to WZMP to match the "AMP" moniker.

 During its tenure as "AMP", the station's ratings improved, mostly to a low to mid-3 share of the market, but did not dethrone WIOQ.
 In the December 2016 Philadelphia PPM ratings report, WZMP held a 3.0 share as compared to WIOQ's 3.6 share.
 Around Christmas of 2016, morning host Jason Cage and afternoon host Mike Adam left the station.

 2017-2018: Adult contemporary

-On January 5, 2017, at 10 a.m., after playing "Time of Our Lives" by Pitbull, WZMP flipped to mainstream adult contemporary as Today's 96.5, launching with "Raise Your Glass" by Doylestown native P!nk.
+On January 5, 2017, at 10 am, after playing "Time of Our Lives" by Pitbull, WZMP flipped to mainstream adult contemporary as Today's 96.5, launching with "Raise Your Glass" by Doylestown native P!nk.
 At launch, the new format would compete against market leader WBEB, as well as hot-AC formatted WISX.
 (WISX suffered low ratings against the newly formatted WZMP later in the year, leading WISX to make a format switch to rhythmic AC five months later.)
 On January 13, 2017, WZMP changed its call sign to WTDY-FM to better match the new format.

 On February 2, 2017, CBS announced that it would merge its radio division (which included WTDY-FM) with Bala Cynwyd-based Entercom.
 The merger was approved on November 9, 2017, and was consummated on the 17th.